model-checking/kani-verifier-blog/_posts/2024-01-29-function-contracts.md

+---
-# Function Contracts for Kani
+title: Function Contracts for Kani
+layout: post
+---

 In this blogpost we discuss function contracts which are now available as an unstable feature, enabled with the `-Zfunction-contracts` flag.
 If you would like to learn more about the development and implementation details of this feature please refer to [the RFC](https://model-checking.github.io/kani/rfc/rfcs/0009-function-contracts.html).
 If you try out this new feature and want to leave feedback join the discussion in [the feature tracking issue](https://github.com/model-checking/kani/issues/2652).